Quick start

 With Time Properties

 The TimeFrame object can configure important properties about the time aspect of your data.
-More information about these properties and concepts can be found on the concepts page page.
+More information about these properties and concepts can be found on the concepts page.

 Here, we will show some basic usage of these time properties.

-Periodicity, Resolution and Time Anchor
+Resolution, Offset, Periodicity and Time Anchor

 print(tf.resolution)